open-telemetry/oteps/text/entities/0256-entities-data-model.md

 ### Minimally Sufficient Id

-Often a number of attributes of an entity is readily available for the telemetry producer to compose an Id from.
+Often a number of attributes of an entity are readily available for the telemetry producer to compose an Id from.
 Of the available attributes the Entity Id should include the minimal set of attributes that is sufficient for uniquely identifying that entity.
 No superfluous attributes should be included in the Id set.
-For example a Process on a host can be uniquely identified by `process.id` attribute.
+For example a Process on a host can be uniquely identified by (`process.pid`,`process.start_time`) attributes.
 Adding for example `process.executable.name` attribute to the Id is unnecessary and violates the Minimally Sufficient Id rule.

 ### Examples of Entities